JurajLieskovsky/OptimalControl/src/NL_TO.md

   \bar{u}_k &\leftarrow \bar{u}_k + \delta u_k
 \end{aligned}
 $$
 but typically *line-search* strategies must be used.
-Also the quadratic problem is not necessarily convex and therefore must be *regularized*.
-The problem (2) itself has the same exact form of the [linear-quadratic problem](LQ_TO.md) we previously described so once line-search and regularization are handled, we can use the same exact techniques.
+Also the quadratic problem is not necessarily convex in which case it must be *regularized*.
+The problem (2) itself has the same exact form of the [unconstrained linear-quadratic problem](LQ_TO.md#unconstrained-problems) we previously described so once line-search and regularization are handled, we can use the same exact techniques.

 ## Constrained Problems